Skip to main content

 note

-This guide shows you how to deploy an Aerospike cluster in production by using Docker Swarm.
-If you want to deploy an Aerospike database as a single node on your laptop by using Docker Desktop, see our article on how to Install on macOS and Windows.
+This guide describes how to deploy an Aerospike cluster in production with Docker Swarm.
+To deploy an Aerospike database as a single local node with Docker Desktop, see Install on macOS and Windows.

-• Provides isolation at runtime, enabling containers each with different dependencies, O/S Kernel version etc. to co-exist on the same physical host.
+• Provide isolation at runtime, enabling containers with different dependencies such as OS kernel versions, to co-exist on the same physical host.

-Application architectures are also evolving, especially with the adoption of micro-server like architectures.
-Your application is no longer one humongous, static binary or set of packages, its starting to look like a series of discrete services that are brought together dynamically at runtime.
-This is a natural fit for Containers.
-But how does this fit with services that require persistence or require long running processes?
+Application architectures are also evolving, especially with the adoption of micro-server-like architectures.
+An application is no longer one humongous, static binary or set of packages; it's more often a series of discrete services that are brought together dynamically at runtime.
+This is a natural fit for containers.
+But how does this fit with services that require persistence or long-running processes?

 Why Aerospike and Containers?